Solarkadakiadam/movie-app-2.0/README.md

 ## Contact

-For any questions or feedback, please contact [Omer Avsar](mailto:omeravsar@example.com).
+For any questions or feedback, please contact [Ömer Avşar](mailto:omeravsaroa@gmail.com).